 In researching the history of the orphan asylum, I found one portrait of a woman presumed to have been a member of the Sisters of Providence.
 Sister Jane Doe was sitting at a desk in what was once the designated sewing room; the desk sits there now covered in dust.
 Rather than an archetype of spirituality, she seems to represent a persistent image of woman as other, abject, and inert.
 I culled several other portraits of anonymous nuns, many who worked for other Catholic institutions in Burlington, Vermont, and brought them into the abandoned orphanage.
 Projecting these images within various rooms on the second floor, where documentation states the sisters resided, I was able to rearticulate those images I had created in my mind many years before, now through a wiser aperture of memory.
 Illuminated by projection light, I re-photographed each sister as she posed for her classical portrait, gazing directly into the lens.

-An otherness emerged in each portrait, a sense that seemed to highlight the sisters’ holiness while at the same time mourning it.
+An otherness emerged within each portrait, a sense that seemed to highlight the sisters’ holiness, their monstrous nature.
 They were robed in rigid black and white.
-Time had dulled them into anonymity, and, lamentably, life had done the same, but for their ghosts trembling on the walls in the light I tried to give them.
-I was struck by what had begun as an attempt at knowing Arthur and Gilbert had expanded into a desire to separate each of these unique women from their insular anonymity.
-Arthur and George, a little less haunted now, were bound here by tragic necessity, the sisters by reverent choice.
+Time had dulled them into a safe anonymity.
+What had begun as an attempt at knowing Arthur and Gilbert had expanded into a desire to illuminate the sisters' dark authority.
+Arthur and Gilbert, a little more haunted now, were bound here by tragic necessity, the sisters by reverent choice.